sunnakristin/Ass8/README.md

 - `mvn test` runs all test cases.

 ## Jar
+Open your terminal and type `bash` to switch to the Bash shell if it's not already the default.

 - `./package.sh` creates a fat jar file.
 - `./run.sh` executes the main method of the implementation.